darekf77/typescript-npm-project/README.md

-# tnp -> core part of taon.dev
+# tnp -> CLI part of taon framework

+## Purpose of this project
-this project is a core part of https://github.com/darekf77/taon
+- this project is a core part of https://github.com/darekf77/taon
+- local development of taon

-(tnp means "typescript-npm-project" - old name for taon framework)
+(tnp means "typescript-npm-project" - old name of taon framework)

 Check taon on https://taon.dev